urbanogilson/lavandula/doc/api.md

 void useMiddleware(AppBuilder *builder, MiddlewareFunc);
 ```

-Once the application configuration is complete, call the `build` method to create an instance of your web application.
+Once you have finished configuring your application, call the `build` method to create an instance of your web application.

 ```c
 AppBuilder builder = createBuilder();